-Today, Ryan M. and Drew are discussing Steve Rogers: Captain America 12, originally released February 22nd, 2017.
+Today, Patrick and Michael are discussing Secret Empire 1, originally released May 3rd, 2017.
 As always, this article contains SPOILERS.

 Patrick: Skipping ahead into the radically altered future has become one of the hallmarks of modern Marvel event stories.
 Both Secret Wars and Age of Ultron rushed ahead to the moment after the unthinkable had already occurred, resting in a status quo that practically begged to be undone.
 Secret Empire, in its #1 issue, adopts this same tactic, catapulting over an untold stretch of time and insisting on a terrifying new normal.
 The difference between this story and events like Secret Wars and Age of Ultron, is that Secret Empire is based in the entirely credible rise of fascism in the United States.
 There is real world precedent for the world over which Captain Hydra rules, and even if it is exaggerated for the medium, and the long road to this moment is paved with recognizable warning signs.
 But writer Nick Spencer is no longer concerned with establishing the mechanical reality of Steve Roger’s brave new world, instead turning to the emotional reality of its occupants, dialing in on how it feels to be truly helpless and hopeless.
 And how it feels to resist.
 Continue reading